+Cutting Edge: China's Extraordinary Architecture.
+108 Giant Chinese Infrastructure Projects.
+China’s Ghost Cities.
 The following video is the first of the great series on China’s ghost cities that Bloomberg is running this week.

 Our good friend Deano Williams reminds us of the cheerleading mantra of the real estate industry , “they ain’t building anymore real estate.”
 Category: Think Tank.
 The myth of China’s urbanisation.
 Author: Kam Wing Chan, University of Washington In the popular media and the business world, urbanisation is often cited as the fundamental driver of global economic growth, especially for the next few decades.